TarunNanduri/Application-Development-Workshop-Series/README.md

 </ul>
 <p>
 It's a bit from MSP's to skill up individuals and empower people all around the world.

-<br>Thank you for being part of our ever spreading community.
+Thank you for being part of our ever spreading community.
 </p>
 Our Contributors:
 <ul>